Leikaab/crudclient/crudclient/testing/README.md

 This package provides a comprehensive suite of tools for testing applications that utilize the `crudclient` library.
 It offers various utilities for mocking client behavior, verifying interactions, and simulating different API scenarios.

+All utilities now provide inline type hints directly in the source files, and the previous `.pyi` stub files have been removed.

 ## Overview

 The `crudclient.testing` module aims to facilitate robust testing by providing: